Alice-Toxaway Loop Backpacking Photography

 Little Redfish Lake #66227 Purchase

-Now, after two weeks of Backpacking and photography in the Sawtooth Mountains I was just about ready to wrap things up and move on.
+Now, after two weeks of Backpacking and photography in the Sawtooth Mountains, I was just about ready to wrap things up and move on.
 However, I was treated to one final glorious morning of photography at Little Redfish Lake.
-As usual I was there before dawn and ready.
+As usual, I was there before dawn and ready.
 As the sun came rose it lit up the clouds in pinks, purples, and then orange, and yellow.
-A truly wonderful finale to one of the most memorable group of hiking trip I’ve ever done.
+A truly wonderful finale to one of the most memorable groups of hiking trips I’ve ever done.

 Sunbeam Hot Springs Idaho #66250 Purchase

 Difficulty: Moderate to difficult